 - We use hybrid laquers.
 These are approved coatings from the Kitchen testing labs.
 I love these things.
 ML CAMBELL and Chem AQUA are the ones we use.
 It is a product that is hard as a rock when dry, and just performs.

 How can we help you with your cabinet painting?

 Is there something we missed?
-Let us know how we can Help you love the space you’re in by How to save money when Painting your kitchen cabinets .
+Let us know.
+If you need somone to help you paint cabients, refinish kitchen cabinets, give us a calll, or send an email.
+We are here to help how you love the space you’re in by How to save money when Painting your kitchen cabinets .